TheAdamizer/theadamizer.github.io/about.md

 ### Personal Details

-Outside of web development, I enjoy coffee, dance music, sailing, cooking, zumurgy and water skiing.
+Outside of web development, I enjoy coffee, dance music, sailing, cooking, zymurgy and water skiing.
 I come from Reno, NV and though I have lived in Portland for quite some time I will always call the Sierras Nevadas home.
 I currently attend Hack Reactor through their online remote program, however I plan to reloactate to San Francsico, CA upon completion of the